dotnet/diagnostics/documentation/dotnet-trace-instructions.md

 Microsoft-Windows-DotNETRuntime         | [The Runtime Provider](https://docs.microsoft.com/en-us/dotnet/framework/performance/clr-etw-providers#the-runtime-provider)<br>[CLR Runtime Keywords](https://docs.microsoft.com/en-us/dotnet/framework/performance/clr-etw-keywords-and-levels#runtime)
 Microsoft-Windows-DotNETRuntimeRundown  | [The Rundown Provider](https://docs.microsoft.com/en-us/dotnet/framework/performance/clr-etw-providers#the-rundown-provider)<br>[CLR Rundown Keywords](https://docs.microsoft.com/en-us/dotnet/framework/performance/clr-etw-keywords-and-levels#rundown)
 Microsoft-DotNETCore-SampleProfiler     | Enable the sample profiler

-## `dotnet-trace` output formats

-You can change the output file format using the `-f|--format` option.
-You can currently choose between `netperf` (the default on Windows) and `speedscope` (the default on all other OSes).
-Speedscope files can be opened at https://www.speedscope.app.

-Note that all traces are transmitted in the `netperf` format and are converted after the trace is completed.
-Since some conversions may result in loss of data, the original `netperf` file is preserved next to the converted file.

 ## *dotnet-trace* help